athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Backgrounds/Fireworks Performer.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

-You're trained in the Performance skill and the Engineering Lore skill.
+You're trained in the Performance skill and the Fireworks Lore skill.
 You gain the [[Feats/Fascinating Performance|Fascinating Performance]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*